NETWAYS/foreman-training/installation/04_installation.md

  * TFTP Proxy: 'foreman.localdomain'
  * Reverse DNS Proxy: 'foreman.localdomain'

-No parameters, "Default Organization" and "Default location" should be the default.
+Ignore the Remote Execution tab for now, also no parameters, "Default Organization" and "Default location" should be the default.

 Press 'Submit' to store the configuration with this change.